realA10001986/Time-Circuits-Display/README.md

 This selects whether a GPIO pin is activated upon a time-travel in order to control other props.
 See [here](#controlling-other-props)

-##### &#9654; Quick GPS updates for other props
+##### &#9654; Increased GPS update rate

 Some BTTF-Network clients query the TCD for GPS speed, such as CircuitSetup's upcoming SID.
-Check this option if such clients are connected, so that they get a GPS speed updated in a higher rate (twice per second vs once every 5 seconds).
+Check this option if such clients are connected, so that they get more frequent GPS speed updates (twice per second vs once every 5 seconds).

 ##### &#9654; Play time travel sounds